Cosmic velocity, density and halo mass function: Insights from deep learning: Results

 \\ where, \\

-\\ and $N$ is the total number in particles on that specific mass bin.
-Figure \ref{MSE} shows the result of this the distance for different amplitude of initial curvature perturbations, where the errors are obtained from cross-validation.
-The figure implies that the prediction of the model with velocity information is much better than the one without velocity for the large amplitude of initial curvature perturbations.
+\\ and $N$ is the total number of particles in that specific mass bin.
+Fig.\ref{MSE} shows the result of this distance for the different amplitude of initial curvature perturbations, where the errors are obtained from cross-validation. {{The figure implies that the prediction of the model with velocity information is much better than the one without velocity for the large amplitude of initial curvature perturbations.
 This is consistent with our previous discussion that higher initial amplitudes bring the effect of velocities into larger mass halos compared to the $\Lambda\text{CDM}$ case.
-This is done by increasing the ratio $\delta_{\text{ell}}/\delta_{\text{sc}}$ at larger mass halos to mock the effect of velocity shear field which is visible in the small mass halos in the $\Lambda \text{CDM}$ paradigm.
-As a result, we assert that the velocity information is important on small scales.
-Our result obtained from a deep learning framework which is independent of the collapse mdel, illustrates that the ellipsoidal collapse model will diverge from the spherical collapse model on small scale in the standard model.
+This is done by increasing the ratio $\delta_{\text{ell}}/\delta_{\text{sc}}$ at larger mass halos to mock the effect of velocity shear field, which is visible in the small mass halos in the $\Lambda \text{CDM}$ paradigm.
+Or, equivalently the large amplitude bring the initial box of simulation to lower redshifts.
+This is done by looking at the Universe, which its growth function $D(z)$ is larger than the its value in $z_{ini}=100$.\\ As a result, we assert that the velocity information is vital on non-linear scales.
+Our result obtained from a collapse model independent deep learning framework illustrates that the ellipsoidal collapse model will diverge from the spherical collapse model on a small scale in the standard model.
+Using a top-down instead of a bottom-up view, we define the non-linear regime as a regime where the velocity field information will provide additional information to the one already existing in the density field to construct the halo mass function.
+In this sense, the Fig.\ref{MSE} asserts on our critical point providing how much non-linearity we can expect while increasing the $A_s$, and with the discussion in Sec.\ref{sec2}, how much non-linearity we should expect while moving to lower redshifts or smaller mass scales.}}